sts10/squawk/README.md

 A Twitter reader that searches your timeline for URLs that have been tweeted more than once.

 If you only check your Twitter timeline once a day, you'll only see a few tweets from that day.
-Squawk takes the last ~1,000 tweets from your timeline and finds all the links that have been mentioned by 2 or more people who you follow.
+SquawkBot takes the last ~1,000 tweets from your timeline and finds all the links that have been mentioned by 2 or more people who you follow.

 ## Usage